antleaf/doapr/webroot/content/repositories/biorxiv.md

 text_embargo: 'No'
 time_submission_to_posting: It is usually between 24-48h
 repository_url: https://www.biorxiv.org/
-user_committees: 'Yes, Advisory group includes leaders in preprints and scholarly communication.    '
+user_committees: "Yes, Advisory group includes leaders in preprints and scholarly communication..\n\n"
 versioning_policy: Accepts new versions until acceptance at journal.
 All versions are available and visible for readers.
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The